2021 Detroit Lions season: Week 17: at Seattle Seahawks

 In week 17, the Lions visited the Seattle Seahawks.
 The Seahawks scored ten points in the first quarter via a 15-yard touchdown run from Rashaad Penny and a 51-yard field goal by Jason Myers.
 The Lions finally got on the board in the second quarter via a 26-yard touchdown run from Amon-Ra St. Brown.
 The Seahawks scored 21 points in the quarter via a six-yard touchdown run from Penny, a 13-yard touchdown pass from Russell Wilson to DK Metcalf and a one-yard touchdown pass from Wilson to Tyler Lockett, which made the score 31–7 in favor of Seattle at half-time.
 The Seahawks extended their lead in the third quarter via a 13-yard touchdown pass from Wilson to Metcalf.
 The Lions responded with 15 points via a one-yard touchdown run from Jamaal Williams and two-point conversion pass from Tim Boyle to St. Brown, and a six-yard touchdown pass from Boyle to Taylor Decker.
 The teams exchanged touchdowns in the fourth quarter, first a one-yard touchdown pass from Wilson to Metcalf for the Seahawks, then a one-yard touchdown run from Williams for the Lions.
 The Seahawks extended their lead via two field goals by Myers from 36-yards, and 42-yards, respectively, making the final score 51–29 in favor of Seattle.
-The loss also meant the Lions finished last in the NFC for the first time since 2008, when they finished 0–16.
+The loss also meant the Lions finished last in the NFC for the fourth consecutive year.